Full-body workouts consist of compound movements that don’t just activate one muscle in isolation.

 Mental disturbance comes about when you are unable to switch between several exercises.

-If one is unable to swap from one activity to another, it means they will not realize projected outcomes.
-This may disturb the mind to a level of developing some mental conditions such as depression.
+If you are unable to swap from one activity to another, it means you will not realize projected outcomes.

 5. Poor muscle recovery